dmnielsen/scrape_sbtb/README.md

 2016-09-20: I've added a "guest_review" column.
 0 = not a guest review,
 1 = guest review.

+New format guest review is still not configured.

 TODO:
 * ~~In titleauthor occasional "By" is used rather than "by" update code to catch this~~